WayneKeenan/picraftzero/README.md

-## Running as a service
+# Running as a service

-It's possible to run the default Picraftzero script, or your own script, as a service. in order todo this you need to:
+It's possible to run the default PicraftZero script, or your own script, as a service.
+In order todo this you need to:

-+ install a systemd service
++ Install a systemd service.
-+ optionally configure picraftzero to use your own script
++ Optionally, configure PiCraftZero to use your own script.

 ### Systemd setup

-Download, enable and start the PiCraftZero systemd service by typing:
+Download, enable and start the PiCraftZero systemd service by running:

 ```bash
 sudo wget https://raw.githubusercontent.com/WayneKeenan/picraftzero/master/picraftzero/resources/config/picraftzero.service  -O /etc/systemd/system/picraftzero.service